 Below are the 8 types of vegetables and their edible parts.

-The bulb vegetable has a short stem used as food storage while in its dormant stage.
+The bulb vegetable, with its health benefits, has a short stem used as food storage while in its dormant stage.
 That’s why it’s swollen and bulging.
 Its growth and development are halted for a while to save energy.
 Bulbs have a strong, quite aromatic odor.
 And it’s made up of layers, and may be consumed raw, or used as a garnish to flavor a dish.

 A perfect example is an onion.
 It has a pungent odor that when you peel away the skin and cut up the bulb, the odor would instantly irritate the eyes.
 That would activate the tear glands to wash away the irritant.
 You can also peel away the layers.
 You can dice the onion or cut it up into quarters or pieces.
 Depending on the recipe, it can be used whole, especially the smaller ones.
 Or you can conveniently dice, slice, or cube the layers of the onion.
 Here are compelling reasons you should have them in your meals.